John Conyers III may not want his dad's seat

 "The DA dismissed the charges, but it's something that causes me a lot of anguish and now it's associated with me," Conyers III told CNN.
 "I know what happened, and I know I'm innocent. "

 The report from the LA County District Attorney's Office concludes that "a misdemeanor domestic battery could not be proven" but shows Conyers III was in a fight with his girlfriend last February that ended with her sustaining a stab wound to her arm that required stitches.
-The incident was first reported by The New York Times.
+The incident was first reported by NBC News and The New York Times.

 Conyers III denies having stabbed his then-girlfriend, telling CNN that she pulled the knife on him, there was a struggle and she ended up cutting herself.